ICC Women's Cricket World Cup Preview & Betting Guide

 Women's Cricket World Cup Statistics

-Considering they have won the tournament the most, it's no surprise to see Australia with the best win rate at the tournament and they are followed by England who has won the second most title.
+Considering they have won the tournament the most, it's no surprise to see Australia with the best win rate at the tournament, and they are followed by England, who have won the second most titles.

-New Zealand which has one title to their name has the third-best win rate whilst India has a win rate of over 52% despite never lifting the trophy, Bangladesh only made their debut in 2022.
+New Zealand, which has one title to its name, has the third-best win rate, whilst India has a win rate of over 52% despite never lifting the trophy.
+Bangladesh only made their debut in 2022.

 Team Performances at the Women's World Cup: